 Video: Real-time spectrum capture of KNWB B95 FM in Hilo using RTL-SDR V3 USB plugin device

 Phase shift key (PSK) modulation is a method that utilizes the carrier phase to impart digital information for transmission.
 Its primary advantage over other forms of modulation is that it provides constant envelope power independent of the information content.
 Binary phase shift keying (BPSK) and quadrature phase shift keying (QPSK) are two common modes of PSK that are used by NASA's Mars Reconnaissance Orbiter spacecraft.
-The spectrum shown above is for a 1 Mbps BPSK transmission, black represents the unfiltered spectrum and navy blue is with a spectral mask applied.
-Note the relatively low spectral efficiency of 0.8 bps/Hz (0.8 bits per second occupies 1 Hz bandwidth) and is one of the downsides of this format.
+The spectrum shown above is for a 5 Mbps BPSK transmission, black represents the unfiltered spectrum and navy blue is with a spectral mask applied.
+Note the relatively low spectral efficiency of 0.8 bps/Hz (5 Mbps bits occupies 6 MHz RF bandwidth) and is one of the downsides of this format.
 QPSK provides twice the spectral efficiency, i.e., 1.6 bps/Hz and is utilized for higher SNR conditions.
 A brief tutorial on PSK modulation can be found here.

 Another subset of constant envelope modulation format is frequency shift keying (FSK).
 The FM video shown above is an example of analog frequency modulation with constant envelope but varying spectral content.
 4-ary FSK also known as minimum shift keying (MSK) is similar to QPSK in terms of performance.
 A brief tutorial on FSK modulation can be found here.